-This award was established to support student travel to annual meetings of The American Phytopathological Society.
+This fund was established to support student travel to the APS Annual Meeting.

 Dr. Shurtleff has written more than 1,650 extension and research publications that include books, compendia, bulletins, and articles.
 He has produced educational slide sets, plant disease profiles, and color illustrations of nearly 1,000 diseases for aids in teaching plant pathology.
 It is noteworthy that his book How to Control Plant Diseases at Home, Yard and Garden in its two editions was twice chosen as the Garden Book of the Month by the American Garden Guild.
 Other books and compendia he has written or edited include How to Control Tree Diseases and Pests, Glossary of Plant-Pathological Terms, the Plant Disease Clinic and Field Diagnosis of Abiotic Diseases, the first edition of Compendium of Corn Diseases, the first edition of the Compendium of Soybean Diseases, and two editions of Controlling Turfgrass Pests.
 Shurtleff has written the plant disease section for multiple editions of the Encyclopedia Britannica and other encyclopedias and the plant disease chapter for the New Better Homes and Gardens Garden Book, 1,001 Garden Problems Book for Reader’s Digest, the Illinois Field Crop Scout Handbook, and the Illinois Plant Pest Profiles.